magnus-leksell/zen-quote/README.md

 # Zen Quote

 Zen Quote is a web application and a [Node.js](https://nodejs.org) REST API server, that displays quotes from different authors.
 It is based on the [Express](http://expressjs.com/) web framework and [Sequelize](https://sequelize.org/) ORM for database access.
+Uses [Mocha](https://mochajs.org//) and [Chai](https://www.chaijs.com/) for tests.

 ## Features
 - Random quote